kimcheese33/kickstarter-analysis-mod1/README.md

 ### Challenges and Difficulties Encountered

 During this challenge, there were no significant difficulties encountered.
 The analysis was simple to perform and the results were simple to deduce.
-Some possible difficulties one might encounter could be
+Some possible difficulties one might encounter could be if the data was not uniform.
+For example, if there were values in the outcomes column that were not successful, failed, canceled, or live.
+When datasets contain user input errors or system generation errors that can cause problems.
+Another challenge could arise if the data didn't present clear outcomes.
+Luckily, we could easily see what the data was telling us.
+However, if the data was all over the place with no clear story to tell, that could make making an informed decision more difficult.
+Another challenge could arise if the data were not all in one place.
+Conveniently for us, the Kickstarter data was in one sheet.
+Oftentimes, data will be stored in different sheets or in a different system entirely.

 ## Results